EricCHChang/FaceSimPercep/README.md

 Participants are presented with pairs of faces and are asked to rate the visual similarity between them using a 7-point scale (1 means very different and 7 means very similar).

-The stimuli consist of 57 face images, leading to a total of 1,596 pairs of faces.
+The stimuli consist of 57 unfamiliar face images, leading to a total of 1,596 pairs of faces in the task.
 Each face pair is presented once in a random order and is divided equally over 14 blocks.

-The pairwise similarity ratings will be used as input for perception-based image reconstruction.
+If you use this task, please cite our work:

-If you are using this task, please cite our work:
+* Chang, C. H., Nemrodov, D., Lee, A. C., & Nestor, A. (2017).
+Memory and perception-based facial image reconstruction. *Scientific reports, 7*(1), 1-9.

 * Chang, C.-H., Nemrodov, D., Drobotenko, N., Sorkhou, M., Nestor, A., & Lee, A. C. H. (2021).
 Image reconstruction reveals the impact of aging on face perception. *Journal of Experimental Psychology: Human Perception and Performance, 47*(7), 977–991. https://doi.org/10.1037/xhp0000920

-See the article above for more details of the task.
+For more details of the task, see the articles above (*Experimental procedures* in Chang et al. 2017 or *Experimental Procedures—Main Task* in Chang et al., 2021).